veteranssafaris/veteranssafaris/tourprogramsrwanda8.md

 ---
 layout: page
-title: "Tour Programs Rwanda 7 days"
+title: "Tour Rwanda 8 days"
-exclude: true
 ---

 RWANDA – (7 nights / 8 days )

 November 18, 2016

 PRIMATES TOUR – Nyungwe – Kibuye – Gisenyi – Volcanoes NP

 This proposal suits all clients’ desires of exciting experiences of getting one on one with the Primates here in Rwanda!!!